Cdbrain108/Indian-Currency-Notes-Detection-using-Yolov5-and-Nvidia-Jetson-nano/README.md

 ```
 This will detect Indian currency notes in the specified image or video using our trained model and save the output to a new file.

-To stop the object detection process, press 'Ctrl+C'
+To stop the object detection process, press `Ctrl+C`

 ## Model